 In order to solve such an equation we used FreeFEM++ \cite{FreeFEM}.
 One needs to put the PDE (biharmonic, in our case) in a variational formulation.
-We looked for a formluation which would also yield the Laplacian for the solution, as both the solution and its Laplacian are needed in order to compute the curvature.
-Such a formulation was given in the Ciarlet-Raviart approach to biharmonic problems \cite{CIARLET1974125}, which is also due to Bertrand Mercier \cite{MERCIER}.
+I looked for a formluation which would also yield the Laplacian for the solution, as both the solution and its Laplacian are needed in order to compute the curvature.
+Such a formulation was given in the Ciarlet-Raviart approach to biharmonic problems \cite{CIARLET1974125}, which is also due to Mercier \cite{MERCIER}.
 In future implementations it would be better to use more modern approaches such as the $C^0$-Interior Penalty method \cite{C0IP_Brenner} or $C^1$-Elements.
 The mixed methods formulation used here do not ensure convergence to the solution in non-convex domains.
 In this formulation it is also challenging to impose non-zero Neumann boundary condition.

-They both dealt with homogeneous boundary conditions, but by applying an elementary modification to their approach, one can consider the two unknowns $u$ and $\omega$ (that will come out be equal to $-\Delta u$).
+Ciarlet-Raviart and Mercier's formulation dealt with homogeneous boundary conditions, but by applying an elementary modification to their approach, one can consider the two unknowns $u$ and $\omega$ (that will come out be equal to $-\Delta u$).
 We are looking for $u \in H^1_{g}$ and for $\omega \in H^1$ such that:

 Generally $f$ can be a non-zero function when looking for $\Delta^2 u =f$.
 In our case, $f=0$.
 Note that now the particular solution (say, $u_g$) needed to construct $H^1_g$ as $H^1_g = {u_g}+H^1_0$, is easy to generate (just assigning the value of g at the boundary nodes and zero at internal nodes).